OpenMonkeyStudio/OMS_Data/README.md

 =============================================

 ## Introduction
 The OpenMonkeyStudio repository is a work in progress and will be updated on a regular basis.
-2D and 3D label data along with the images used for training are available at https://z.umn.edu/OMSdata [3.8GB]
+2D and 3D label data along with the images used for training are available at https://z.umn.edu/OMSdata [3.8 GB]

 ## Data folder contents and structure
 The structure of the zip file is as follows: